ptgrogan/fss-ofs/README.md

      * `DAT`: Data storage unit.
 Can store 1 bit of data per turn.
 Takes up 1 module and costs 50.
      * `DEF`: Debris defense.
 Protects a spacecraft from debris events.
 Takes up 1 module and costs 100.

-Example script:
+## Example Script

+Input:

-`node fss -p 2 1.SmallSat@LEO1,pSGL,VIS 1.GroundSta@SUR3,pSGL 2.SmallSat@LEO3,pSGL,SAR 2.GroundSta@SUR5,pSGL -s 10 -o d`
+`node fss -p 2 1.SmallSat@LEO1,pSGL,VIS 1.GroundSta@SUR3,pSGL 2.SmallSat@LEO3,oSGL,SAR 2.GroundSta@SUR5,oSGL -s 10 -o d`

-Should output:

-`2725,3200`
+Run a 2-player simulation with initial seed 10 and dynamic operational model.
+Player 1 controls a ground station and small satellite with proprietary space-to-ground link and a visual light sensor.
+Player 2 controls a ground station and small satellite with open space-to-ground link and synthetic aperture radar.

+Output:

+`2725,3150`

+To show player 1 ends with 2725 and player 2 ends with 3150.